monsoonmaelstrom/book2/book2.md

 They leave us screaming silently on the couch while they have a discussion out of my field of view.
 A few minutes go by and I hear footsteps on the staircase followed by the sound of the door opening and closing.

 Then Davy comes back to the couch and crouches in front of me.
-I want to ask him what he’s doing—I can’t though because I can’t do anything other than try to control the agony I’m feeling—but I’m afraid I already know.
+I want to ask him what he’s doing—I can’t though, because I can’t do anything other than try to control the agony I’m feeling—but I’m afraid I already know.

 ----